 The various steps involved in team building are as follows:

-- Identify the Need for Team Building: The manager has first to analyze the requirement of a team for completing a particular task.
-It should find out the purpose of the work to be performed, required skills for the task and its complexity before forming a team.
+The manager has first to analyze the requirement of a team for completing a particular task.
+It should find out the purpose of the work to be performed, required skills for the job and its complexity before forming a team.

-- Consider Team Roles: The manager consider the various aspects, i.e. the interactions among the individuals, their roles and responsibilities, strengths and weaknesses, composition and suitability of the possible team members.
+The manager considers the various aspects, i.e. the interactions among the individuals, their roles and responsibilities, strengths and weaknesses, composition and suitability of the possible team members.

-- Establish and Communicate the Rules: The rules regarding the reporting of team members, meeting schedules and decision making within the team are discussed.
-The individuals are encouraged to ask questions and give their views to develop an open and healthy communication in the team.
+The rules regarding the reporting of team members, meeting schedules, and decision making within the team are discussed.
+The individuals are encouraged to ask questions and give their views to develop open and healthy communication in the team.

-- Identify Individual’s Strengths: Various team building exercises are conducted to bring out the strengths of the individuals.
+Various team-building exercises are conducted to bring out the strengths of the individuals.
 It also helps in familiarizing the team members with each other’s strengths and weakness.